Should I get dental insurance? Is it worth it for me to have dental insurance?

 While there is definitely a need for insurance there are a few quick tidbits that I cannot help but point out when discussing this topic and from these facts I will let you decide who is getting the better of the patient/insurance company relationship.
 It is obviously very expensive to buy the naming rights to NFL stadiums, the league annually brings in about $10 billion dollars and so the organizations can charge an absolute premium to have your name being advertised on their building.
 8 home games a year minimum provides a lot of advertising time.
 However, there is an NFL stadium that has the luxury of not only having 8 home games a season, but 16 home games a season.
 This would be the stadium in which both the NY Giants and the NY Jets call home, in the largest city in the richest country in the world.

 It was an insurance company that was willing to pay the approximately $20 million dollars a year, for 25 years, for the naming rights to MetLife stadium.
 Secondly, what do you think is the most expensive website domain ever sold?
 Not askthefifthdentist.com which cost all of $4.99, but it was insurance.com, coming in with a pricetag of $30.5 million.
 That is a lot of premiums.

-Lastly, it is frequently assumed the extremely nice and extremely expensive car parked near my office is my car.
-When people ask I inform them do not be mistaken, it is not mine, it belongs to someone that works in the insurance agency in my office building………I however am the proud owner of that awesome minivan next to it.
+Lastly, it is frequently assumed the extremely nice and extremely expensive Range Rover (Update: Now it is a Lamborghini, no really) parked near my office is my car.
+When people ask I inform them do not be mistaken, it is not mine, it belongs to someone that works in the INSURANCE agency in my office building………I however am the proud owner of that awesome minivan next to it.